 Training Schools

-- The third training school “Tools for epidemiological implementation of complementary control” will take place
+• The third training school “Tools for epidemiological implementation of complementary control” took place online

 resistance in ruminants” took place from 12 to 14 June 2019 in CREMOPAR (Eboli, Salerno).
 Twenty